-Note that DataNucleus also supports specifying this using annotations in non-Entity classes.
-This is beyond the JPA spec, but is very useful in real applications So we have a JPQL query called "SoldOut" defined for the class Product that returns all Products (and subclasses) that have a status of "Sold Out".
-Out of interest, what we would then do in our application to execute this query would be
+DataNucleus also supports specifying this using @NamedQuery annotation in non-Entity classes.
+This is beyond the JPA spec, but is very useful in real applications.

+Above we have a JPQL query called "SoldOut" defined for the class Product that returns all Products (and subclasses) that have a status of "Sold Out".
+To execute this query we would do as follows